-It’s also a good idea to start grooming him straight away too because you’ll be doing a lot of it.
+It’s also a good idea to start grooming him right away because you’ll be doing a lot of it.
 He needs to become accustomed to it.
 And if he doesn’t like it, it’ll be tricky for you to do it.
 Again, make it a pleasurable experience, with lots of squeaky “who’s a good boy” and yummy treats.

-The Bordoodle is a relatively healthy dog who enjoys a long lifespan of 11 to 16 years.
+The Bordoodle is a relatively healthy dog that enjoys a long lifespan of 11 to 16 years.
 Being a mixed hybrid, he could inherit the health concerns from either breed.
 As with any dog, make yourself aware of the health concerns most familiar to the breeds, and make yourself aware of the symptoms.

 Based on the health concerns of the Border Collie and the standard-sized Poodle, here are the conditions that might affect the Bordoodle: